amirgamil/Python-Interview-Tricks/README.md

 ```
 Notice how I don't have to check if a course in the adjacency list, I can just append it because defaultdict handles values that haven't been defined

-2. sliding window problems where you keep track of character:frequency
+2. sliding window problems where you keep track of character:frequency.
 Imagine you're trying to count the number of characters that belong to certain ones
 ```python
 string = "some string"
 toCount = ["a", "b", "c"]